 While Black Friday is still the day that shoppers flock to department stores and big-box retailers, “main street” shopping districts have special events around Small Business Saturday, an event that’s attracting an increasing number of shoppers each year.
 These are great seasonal opportunities to make your business shine in your local community.

 How can you get involved in Small Business Saturday?
-It may be as simple as contacting a local business association, taking out an ad or extending your store hours on the day.
-Some areas also have season-long events that provide a wealth of marketing and brand-building opportunities.
-Talk to other merchants in your area or local chamber of commerce if you’re not familiar with how to get involved.
-“The more, the merrier” is certainly true when it comes to attracting happy shoppers.
+It may be as simple as contacting a local business association, putting out an ad or extending your store hours on the day.
+Some areas also have season-long events that give you lots of marketing and brand-building opportunities.
+Talk to other merchants in your area or your local chamber of commerce if you don’t know how to get involved.
+“The more, the merrier” is certainly true for attracting happy shoppers.

 Step 5: Get ready with sufficient working capital

-If pre-holiday business has been slow or you otherwise don’t have enough cash on-hand to give the season your very best shot, talk to your banker or local community lender (like Pursuit) now about securing a line of credit or loan.
+If pre-holiday business has been slow or if you don’t have enough cash on-hand to give the season your very best shot, talk to your banker or local community lender now about securing a line of credit or business loan.
 Many working capital loans have reasonable interest rates and repayment terms, and quick turnarounds from approval to funding.

 Give yourself plenty of time to shop around and consider all your options.
-Remember to watch for predatory lenders and be sure that you know what you’re signing up for before you agree to any loans or lines of credit.
+Remember to watch for predatory lenders and be sure that you know what you’re signing up for before you agree to anything.
 Don’t be afraid to ask questions if you don’t understand the terms.

 Set your small business apart with great merchandise, awesome service and memorable branding